 Earth Day Recipe: Wild and Wholegrain Vegetable-Rice Pancakes

-In honor of Earth Day, NGI was excited to partner with Earth Day Initiative for another year.
-We participated in their kick-off event in Union Square to start their 3-year countdown to the 50th anniversary of Earth Day.
+In honor of Earth Day, NGI was excited to partner with Earth Day Initiative for another year, participating in a kick-off event in New York City's Union Square to start the three-year countdown to the 50th anniversary of Earth Day.

-NGI Chef Instructor Jay Weinstein created a vegetable-rice pancake that he demoed at our booth for this special occasion.
+Chef Instructor Jay Weinstein created a vegetable-rice pancake that he demoed at NGI's booth for this special occasion.
 This dish is great for using leftover or uneaten vegetables to help prevent food waste.
 Check out the recipe for this healthy and earth-friendly dish below.

 - 1 egg, beaten (optional)